-"drama and rhetoric", Lawrence Stomberg enjoys a wide-ranging career as soloist, chamber
+Cellist Lawrence Stomberg enjoys a varied career of performance as soloist and

-he has been a featured performer as faculty at the
+interpretation" (Fanfare Magazine), he has been a featured performer at the

 Eastern Music Festival

 and performs annually at the Techne Music Festival.